Online Sunshine Logo

 • Suwannee Water and Sewer District

-On December 9, 2020, the Governor's Office released the following special districts from financial emergency status:
+The Governor's Office released the following special districts from financial emergency status in recent years:

-3. Ocean Highway and Port Authority of Nassau County
+4. Ocean Highway and Port Authority of Nassau County (released on December 9, 2020)

 Note: With the exception of the City of Opa-locka, all of the above-noted entities were added to the financial emergency list prior to the 2004 law revision.